 - Maximum Timeframe: A student must successfully complete the program of study within its timeframe.
 Federal regulations specify that the timeframe may not exceed 150% of the published length of the program.
 When students exceed the timeframe for their programs of study, they are no longer eligible to receive financial aid unless an appeal is upheld.

 Students who are not meeting the Financial Aid Satisfactory Academic Progress (FASAP) policy may appeal for reinstatement of financial aid eligibility.
-If an appeal is approved, the suspended student is placed on probation.
-A successful appeal will be accompanied by documentation that supports all unsuccessful terms that appear on a student’s transcript.
+A successful FASAP Appeal Request will include documentation that supports all unsuccessful terms that appear on a student’s transcript.
 All appeals will be reviewed, approved, and/or denied by the Financial Aid Appeals Committee.
 An appeal can only be submitted if a student’s failure to make Financial Aid Satisfactory Academic Progress is based upon events beyond their control.
 Applicable circumstances would include medical issues, family death/illnesses, and any other uncontrollable events.
-Students will need to submit the Financial Aid Satisfactory Academic Progress Appeal form and Financial Aid Student Academic Plan to the Financial Aid Office before the start of their next semester.
-Students will be notified by email of the committee’s decision.
+Students will need to submit the FASAP Appeal Request form, along with all required documents, electronically to the email address provided on the form.
+Students will be notified by email of the committee’s decision and will be provided with further instructions.
 Appeals are ONLY reviewed in between semesters.
 Students must bring their academic progress back into compliance or have an appeal approved to have aid reinstated.
 It is important for students to remember that Pell Life-Time Eligibility Used, Undergraduate Loan Limits, and Termination status cannot be appealed.